 Unopened water bottles last for around 2 years, once you have opened them provided that you store the bottle correctly it should be fine for another couple of weeks.
 Even if you are using water from your own tap the water is still safe to drink for several years.
 If you are using plastic bottles to stockpile water my recommendation is to rotate the water bottles once every 6 months or so, this way you will stretch your safe to drink water supply for as long as possible.

 As for how long can you actually store water in plastic bottles before it gets contaminated by the plastic will depend on what kind of plastic is used and the source of the actual water.
 You do not need to keep in mind which kind of plastic is used for your water bottles, if the bottle has been specially manufactured to hold water and sodas it should be fine.
 In some cases as in an imminent SHTF situation, you might be forced to improvise with what kind of plastic bottles you use for storing water.

-In this case never use plastic bottles which were made for storing detergent, milk, shampoo, shower gel and so on, only use bottles which previously contented in them either water or soda.
+In this case never use plastic bottles that were made for storing detergent, milk, shampoo, shower gel, and so on, only use bottles which previously contented in them either water or soda.

 - High-density polyethylene (HDPE)

 - Polystyrene (PS)

 - Polypropylene (PP)

 How long can you store water in glass bottles?